The following post is from Christina of Northern Cheapskate: Why Clutter is Bad for Your Bottom Line

 Rather than dealing with the mess, or spending a lot of time to find what you’re looking for, you just go out to the store and buy what you need.
 Don’t believe me?
 Then why did my grandmother have 32 pairs of scissors?

 Clutter can also drive you to spend money by enticing you into home organization purchases.
 We get so desperate to get our clutter under control that we rush out to the store to buy bins, baskets, and organizers.
 Purging clutter and using what you already have will save you money.
 Throwing good money after bad will not.

 Save things without losing them to clutter.

 Keep a running inventory.
 I often stockpile clothing for my three boys that I find at garage sales or end-of-season clearance sales.
 I have a list of the items I have in a notebook, and I keep a list of the items we still need on my smartphone.
 This ensures that I don’t buy things we don’t need.
 It also means I won’t have to rush to the store to pay full price for something.
-Keeping an inventory can help you stay organized with grocery shopping and menu plans, too.
+Keeping an inventory can also help you stay organized with grocery shopping and menu plans.